PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:51:18
+Last updated: 2024-04-02 16:51:51
-Random Quote: Never doubt that a small group of thoughtful, committed people can change the world.
-Indeed.
-It is the only thing that ever has. - Margaret Mead
+Random Quote: One of the tests of leadership is the ability to recognize a problem before it becomes an emergency. - Olivier Messiaen